 Beyond these specific areas of strength, we have a number of

 research centres and institutes that bring together researchers with common interests to facilitate collaboration and external partnerships.
-Our academic researchers within our eight schools also have considerable expertise in many other fields, including behavioural management accounting, corporate finance, organisational behaviour, human resource management processes, marketing science, taxation administration, and macroeconomics.
+Our academic researchers within our eight schools also have considerable expertise in many other fields, including behavioural management accounting, corporate finance, organisational behaviour, human resource management processes, design thinking, marketing science, taxation administration, and macroeconomics.